egligbe1/Decorum/README.md

-# Decorium; A Home Furniture Store Project
+# Decorium; A Home Furniture Store

 This is a clone of the Canadian Furniture store 'Decorium.com' website